shakeelmohamed/stow-dotfiles/sublime/Packages/backrefs/readme.md

 # Backrefs

-Current Version: 3.5.0
+Current Version: 5.0.0

-Wraps the Python `re` or `regex` module to provide additional back references.
-On Sublime, currently only `re` is available.
-But if your system has some how made `regex` available, it should work for `regex` as well.
+Wraps the Python `re` or `regex` module to provide additional back references. `regex` support only available if `sublime-regex` dependency is installed as well.

 ## Overview